ashwinreddy/blog/_notes/Public/Hero's Journey.md

 feed: hide
 ---

-The Hero's Journey or Monomyth is a global pattern in storytelling found by Joseph Campbell.
+The Hero's Journey or Monomyth is a global pattern in [[Myth]] and storytelling found by Joseph Campbell.
 It is described in his book _The Hero with a Thousand Faces_.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/1/1b/Heroesjourney.svg/1920px-Heroesjourney.svg.png)
 The guardian is usually some form of [[Sage]].